mfeinLearn/snet-web-simulation/notes/routes.md

 These four columns tell us everything that we'll need in order to use the route helper methods.
 The breakdown is below:

-    Column 1 - This column gives the prefix for the route helper methods.
+    Column 1 - This column gives the prefix for the ###-route helper methods-### .
 In the current application, posts and post are the prefixes for the methods that you can use throughout your applications.
 The two most popular method types are _path and _url.
 So if we want to render a relative link path to our posts' index page, the method would be posts_path or posts_url.
-The difference between _path and _url is that _path gives the relative path and _url renders the full URL.
+    > The difference between _path and _url is that
+    * _path gives the relative path and
+    * _url renders the full URL.
     If you open up the rails console in the sample app you can test these route helpers out.
 Run app.posts_path and see what the output is.
 You can also run app.posts_url and see how it prints out the full path instead of the relative path.
 In general, it's best to use the _path version so that nothing breaks if your server domain changes.

     Column 2 - This is the HTTP verb.